mattbrepo/ImageTool/README.md

 |   +-- c.jpg
 ```

-where only _b.jpg_ is different.
+where only the two _b.jpg_ files are different.
 Calling:

 ```
 ImageTool -combdiff .\old .\new .